OpenClassrooms-Student-Center/Mod-lisez-et-impl-mentez-le-back-end-en-utilisant-du-code-Java-maintenable/README.md

 # Estate

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.0.
+This project is based on Angular 20, and requires node 22.

 ## Start the project